yalelibrary/yul-dc-management/README.md

 ### Running the rake tasks
   - Update fixture data from the MetadataCloud
     - _NOTE:_ you must be on the Yale VPN
+    - If you have trouble connecting to the MetadataCloud, see the DCE doc on [connecting to VPN from within a container](https://curationexperts.github.io/playbook/tools/docker/containers.html)
-    - Add your credentials to your `.env.development` file.
+    - Add your credentials to your `.secrets` file.
     ```
     # Metadata Cloud
     MC_USER=YOUR_INFO_HERE